aws/amazon-ec2-instance-selector/README.md

 ## Communication
 If you've run into a bug or have a new feature request, please open an [issue](https://github.com/aws/amazon-ec2-instance-selector/issues/new).

-Check out the open source [AWS Spot Roadmap](https://github.com/aws/ec2-spot-instances-integrations-roadmap) to see what we're working on and give us feedback!
+Check out the open source [Amazon EC2 Spot Instances Integrations Roadmap](https://github.com/aws/ec2-spot-instances-integrations-roadmap) to see what we're working on and give us feedback!

 ##  Contributing
 Contributions are welcome!
 Please read our [guidelines](https://github.com/aws/amazon-ec2-instance-selector/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/aws/amazon-ec2-instance-selector/blob/master/CODE_OF_CONDUCT.md).